 - “Examples of Youth Civic Engagement in City Governments” by National League of Cities

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth changing the world in your community or organization, contact us.
+For more information about how The Freechild Institute can support youth changing the world in your community or organization, contact us.